 Join us at the WMPF biennial conference this fall to discuss state policy priorities aimed at growing jobs, talent and opportunities in Michigan.
 During the course of the event participants are encouraged to VOTE on the top three legislative policy directives that will help Michigan become a Top-10 state in the nation.

-The top priority chosen by over 400 business leaders attending this year’s forum was addressing the looming crisis of unfunded retirement and healthcare costs.
-See here for more information.
+The top priority chosen in 2016 by over 400 business leaders attending the forum was: Addressing the looming crisis of unfunded retirement and healthcare costs.

 Other priorities voted on included (in order of importance): eliminating the state’s income tax, achieving criminal justice reform, expanding education choice and empowering individuals with more options in housing.

 Your participation and voice is critical to continuing the momentum in Michigan.

 Following the 2016 conference, the WMPF Executive Committee set forth an aggressive agenda geared towards fulfilling those priorities.
 In June 2017, unfunded pension liabilities—specific to teachers in the state—topped the list of the state legislature and the bill was quickly approved by law makers.

 - After fight, lawmakers pass ironclad changes to teacher retirement … —Detroit Free Press-Jun 15, 2017